julinha2607/julinha2607/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F693F7&random=false&width=455&lines=Hello%2C+folks!+)](https://git.io/typing-svg)

 My name is Julia, I'm a Junior Software developer.
 I just finished a nearly two year internship at a multinational working as a Development Intern, serving both as a Front End Developer and as a Game Developer.
 I hold a degree in Systems Development & Analysis and just started college for a second time with a course focusing in Game Development and Game Design.
+I'm also a Pixel Art enthusiast, so the goal is to practice my art while applying to my game's UI.

 My passion is to always turn lines of code into amazing experiences.